ibourn/CoinflipDapp/README.md

   and play!

   #### to upgrade the contract :
-  * 2_deploy_Coinflip.js : find the part "upgrade" and recopy the same process with the new contract
+  * 2_deploy_Coinflip.js : find the part "upgrade" and recopy the same process by replacing CoinflipMainV2 with the new contract
   * deploy with `migrate --reset`(`--network ropsten`, according to the network used)
   * copy/paste the abi of the new contract from build directory to abi.js
   * copy the address of proxy from the console to the variable addContract in main.js